New Results on Nyldon Words and Nyldon-like Sets: The Lazard Procedure

 If $\ell$ is even, then $a$ and $b$, being greater than $u_i$ lexicographically, must each have length at least $\frac{\ell}{2}$.
 Since $|ab|$ must be at most $\ell$, the only possibility is then $a=b=u_i(m-1)^{-1}m$, which is impossible because $a$ and $b$ cannot be equal.
 So, we have proved that by step $u_i$, every Nyldon word is generated.

 Furthermore, at step $u_i$, if $\ell$ is odd, then $(u_im)u_i$ is generated, and if $\ell$ is even, then $(u_i(m-1)^{-1}m)u_i$ is generated, so a new word is generated.
 So, we are done. \end{proof}

-Now, we want to calculate how far from the end the Lazard procedure has generated all the Nyldon words, or equivalently, calculate how many Nyldon words of length at most $\ell$ are lexicographically greater than $u_i$.
+Now, we want to calculate how far from the end the Lazard procedure has generated all the Nyldon words, or equivalently, calculate how many Nyldon words of length at most $\ell$ are lexicographically greater than the $u_i$ in \cref{prop:lazardstopword}.
+We examine two cases, based on whether $\ell$ is even or odd.